chirpstack/chirpstack-docs/src/v3-v4-migration.md

 ### ChirpStack Gateway Bridge

 Please make sure to upgrade to the latest v3 version.
+ChirpStack Gateway Bridge v3.14.0+ is compatible with both ChirpStack v3 and ChirpStack v4.

 ChirpStack v4 supports the latest ChirpStack Gateway Bridge v3, but it does require the `marshaler` option to be set to `protobuf` (this is the default).
-Once ChirpStack Gateway Bridge v4 has been released, it will be possible again to use the `json` `marshaler` option for debugging purposes.
+Support for JSON will be added in a future ChirpStack v4 version.

 ### ChirpStack (v4)